phxgg/discord-music-bot/README.md

 # discord-music-bot

 > __Warning__
-> This project is still in development and is not ready for use yet.
+> This project is still in development.

 A Discord bot that plays music.